ilkilab/agorakube-docs/www/docs/tutorials/deploy_agorakube.md

 - **worker** will provide a list of worker machines to deploy (from 1 to many )
 - **storage** will provide a list of storage machine to deploy (from 1 to many - best numbers are [1,3,5])

 The last block **[all:vars]** is used to declare one IP that is used to publish K8S control plan.
 (In a production environment this IP is a LoadBalancer that announce K8S masters - port 6443).
-Other parametres in **[all:vars]** are used to specify to Agorakube/Ansible how to connect to cluster machines.
+Other parametres in **[all:vars]** are used to specify how Agorakube/Ansible can connect to cluster machines.

 Below the original file from the project.
 You have to modify it with your own specification.